+We are exposed to changes in interest rates as a result of our short-term borrowings and long-term debt.
 We manage our interest rate risk through the strategic use of fixed and variable interest rate debt and, from time to time, derivative financial instruments.
+Currently, we are counterparty to certain interest rate swaps with a total notional amount of \$350.0 million entered into in May 2021.
+These swaps are scheduled to mature in April 2030.
+Under the terms of these agreements, we swapped fixed interest rates on a portion of our 2030 Senior Notes for three-month LIBOR rates.
 In recent years, our principal interest rate exposure has been from outstanding borrowings under our Revolving Facility as well as our commercial paper program.
-As of January 29, 2021, we had no consolidated borrowings under our commercial paper program and no borrowings outstanding under our Revolving Facility.
-In order to mitigate a portion of the variable rate interest exposure under the credit facilities, in prior years we have entered into various interest rate swaps.
-As of January 29, 2021, no such interest rate swaps were outstanding and, as a result, we will have exposure to fluctuations in variable interest rates for any future amounts borrowed under the Revolving Facility and our commercial paper program.
+As of January 28, 2022, we had \$54.3 million of consolidated commercial paper borrowings and no borrowings outstanding under our Revolving Facility.
 For a detailed discussion of our Revolving Facility and our commercial paper program, see Note 5 to the consolidated financial statements.